Foundation-Site-14/Site-14/README.md

 > 4. Run `Scripts/sh/runQuickAll.sh` to launch the client and the server
 > 5. Connect to localhost in the client and play

-### MacOS

-> I don't know anybody using MacOS to test this, but it's probably roughly the same steps as Linux

 ## License